-The nine day program between March 6 and 13 (start in the US will be March 5) will expose participants to Berlin’s multicultural life, allow them to visit sites such as a former concentration camp, the Memorial to the Murdered Jews of Europe and the Jewish Museum in Berlin, and to experience other key historical sites and cultural venues.
+The seven day program between March 4 and 10 (arrival in Germany on March 3) will expose participants to Berlin’s multicultural life, allow them to visit sites such as a former concentration camp, the Memorial to the Murdered Jews of Europe and the Jewish Museum in Berlin, and to experience other key historical sites and cultural venues.
 They will meet with German opinion-makers from the academic and political spheres, representatives of grass roots movements and the Jewish community, as well as German contemporaries.
 The role of Jewish voices in transatlantic relations will be explored as participants actively contribute to German-American dialogue.

 The program will focus on the following topics:

 - Berlin and united Germany

 - The Holocaust and the Nazi Era (incl. a visit to a former Concentration Camp)

 - Transatlantic/German-American relations (incl. a meeting with officials of the German Federal Foreign Office)

 - Current German Politics